Getting started with Apple device management

 Enrolling Apple devices

 •Enroll DEP devices.
-Endpoint Manager works with Apple's Device Enrollment Program (DEP), allowing you to perform setup-free deployment of iOS, macOS, and tvOS devices.
-For information about enrolling in and enabling DEP, see Using Apple's Device Enrollment Program (DEP).
+Endpoint Manager works with Apple's Device Enrollment Program (DEP), allowing you to perform setup-free deployment of all Apple devices.
+For information about enrolling in and enabling DEP, see Apple device deployment programs (DEP).

 •Enroll macOS devices.
 For information about enrolling macOS devices, see Enrolling Mac devices.

-•Enroll iOS devices.
-For information about enrolling iOS devices, see Enrolling iOS devices.
+•Enroll iOS and iPadOS devices.
+For information about enrolling iOS and iPadOS devices, see Enrolling iOS devices.

 •Enroll tvOS devices.
 Use DEP to enroll tvOS devices.
-For more information, see Using Apple's Device Enrollment Program (DEP).
+For more information, see Apple device deployment programs (DEP).

 Managing enrolled devices

-•Create software packages for devices.
-Create packages to distribute apps from the the Apple App Store or distribute .plist and .ipa files.
+Create packages to distribute apps from the Apple App Store, manifest URLs, or your VPP account.
 For information on creating and distributing software packages, see Distributing content to MDM managed devices.
-Apple devices can also receive software purchased through Apple's Volume Purchase Program (VPP).
-For information about distributing VPP software, see Using a VPP Account.
+For information about linking Endpoint Manager and your VPP account, see Using a VPP Account.

 •Perform actions from the console.
 After a device is enrolled, it appears in the inventory, and you can perform actions such as locking the device or viewing the device inventory.
 Most of these actions are performed by right-clicking on the device in the inventory.
-For information about available actions, see Managing Devices.
+For information about available actions, see Device actions.